evan-erdos/trail-of-cthulhu/outline/act-0/seq-1/scene-0.md

 and then takes an unexpected turn into what ethics *really* mean.

 After a brief interrogation, they determine that **[Dolya Petrovna][]** is a Soviet reporter.
+She tells them that the Soviets believe that the US is developing a secret weapon, and that's what she's doing here: looking for it.
+They tell her they have no idea what she's talking about (and they dont), but she doesn't believe them, and tells them off:

+> Do not be so trusting of a government who plays favourites.

 At this point, **[Professor Birchwell][]** begins to speak very loudly.
 He gives the class a very strange assignment: